sprak3000/xbar-whats-up/docs/contributing.md

 ## Bug Reports

-When the inevitable happens and you discover a bug in the documentation or the code, please follow the process below to help us out.
+If you discover a bug in the documentation or the code, please follow the process below to help us out.

 - Search the existing issues to see if the issue has already been filed
 - Make sure the issue is a bug and not simply a preference
 - If you have found a new issue, please file it

-From that point, if you are interest in contributing some code, ask in the issue if we are willing to accept a failing test case, and/or a fix.
-If we are, then follow the steps for contributing and we can go from there!
+From that point, if you are interested in contributing some code, ask in the issue if we are willing to accept a failing test case and/or a fix.
+If we are, then follow the steps for contributing, and we can go from there!

 ## Feature Requests

 Every new feature request will be scrutinized to make sure we are not going to experience feature bloat.
 Every new feature should fit the Vision for the project.
-If you have got an idea for a new feature and you feel it fits the vision, file an issue and we can discuss it.
+If you have an idea for a new feature and feel it fits the vision, file an issue, and we can discuss it.

 Make sure any feature request you make fits the [INVEST](http://en.wikipedia.org/wiki/INVEST_(mnemonic)) mnemonic.